 Warming foods tend to increase the metabolism and get the energy flowing, whereas cooling foods tend to calm the body and absorb some of the excess heat the body produces.

-These predictable effects on the body are easily recognized in our everyday diets.
+You can easily recognize the predictable effects in our everyday diets.

 A banana cools the body and regulates heat.